discretize/discretize-guides/builds/mesmer/power-chronomancer/index.md

 <GridItem sm="8">

 <Card title="Skill priority">
-The idea behind playing <Specialization text="Power Chronomancer" name="Chronomancer"/> in fractals is to provide <Condition name="Slow"/> during your bursts.
-Try to optimize your <Condition name="Slow"/> generator skills for each phase with this in mind.
+To play <Specialization text="Power Chronomancer" name="Chronomancer"/> in fractals you need to adapt on the go as phantasms are our main damage source but they are slower than  skills from other classes

 If you lose yourself in the rotation follow this priority list.

-1. Cast your phantasms whenever ready
+1. Cast your phantasms whenever ready.
     * <Skill id="10174"/>
     * <Skill id="10267"/>
     * <Skill id="10282"/>
-2. Use <Skill id="21750"/> to recharge them all
+2. Use <Skill id="21750"/> to recharge them all.

-3. Use <Skill id="10211"/> but always keep one charge except at the end of the fight (if possible during <Skill id="29830"/>)
-4. Use <Skill name="Split Second"/> with three clones as much as possible only delay it for <Effect name="Exposed"/>
+3. Use <Skill name="Split Second"/> with three clones as much as possible only delay it for <Effect name="Exposed"/>
-5. Use <Skill name="Rewinder"/> whenever you don't have any clones, situationally you can shatter it with three clones such as in your burst rotation or when a phase is about to end and <Skill name="Split Second"/> is on cooldown.
+4. Use <Skill name="Rewinder"/> whenever you don't have any clones, situationally you can shatter it with three clones such as in your burst rotation or when a phase is about to end and <Skill name="Split Second"/> is on cooldown.
-    5. <Skill name="Time Sink"/> has higher priority for slow uptime if you have clones to spare mid-phase.
-6. Use <Skill id="10334"/> and <Skill id="30525"/>(if used) off recharge
+5. Use <Skill id="10334"/> and <Skill id="30525"/> (if used) off recharge.
 * <Skill name="Illusionary Riposte"/> is a DpS increase if you time it well, and don't interrupt other casts.

-Remember that your personal damage skills are faster than phantasms, but that they deal more damage over time, this means that <Skill name="Blurred Frenzy"/> and Auto-Attacks get higher priority if the boss is close to phasing.
+Remember that your personal damage skills are faster than phantasms, but that they deal more damage over time, this means that <Skill name="Blurred Frenzy"/> and auto-attacks get higher priority if the boss is close to phasing.

+Utilize <Skill name="Time Sink"/> for CC, but also remember to not use too much CC on the breakbar and space out your big CC cooldowns like <Skill name="Signet of Humility"/> or <Skill name="Gravity Well"/> so they don't overlap with other powerful CC skills.

 Apart from doing DPS, you'll also have access to a wide range of utilities which can all be used twice with <Skill id="29830"/> if needed.
 Cast <Skill id="10173"/> to quickly get up another illusion.